thetizzo/git-cop/README.md

 #### Netlify CI

-This gem automatically detects and configures itself for [Netlify CI](https://www.netlify.com) builds by checking the Netlify `DEPLOY_URL` environment variable.
+This gem automatically detects and configures itself for [Netlify CI](https://www.netlify.com) builds by checking the Netlify `NETLIFY` environment variable.
 No additional setup required!

-*:information_source: We have a [pull request](https://github.com/netlify/build-image/pull/297) open with the Netlify team that, in the future, will allow us to auto-detect the Netlify environment via the `NETLIFY` environment key instead.
-Regardless, you shouldn't have to worry about any of this as Git Cop will do the right thing.*

 #### Travis CI